Do you spend your days caring for or supervising our future generations?

 - Food and toiletries

-It’s not unusual for child care workers to use their personal phone to contact other staff members or parents.
+It’s not unusual for childcare workers to use their personal phone to contact other staff members and parents, or write and respond to emails etc.

 Example #2